 UniSuper's DBD vs. Accumulation 2

 The goal of this guide is to give the required information and tools to understand the expected return of the Defined Benefit Component of UniSuper's Superannuation fund.
-This information is particularly useful for young researchers joining the Australian university system, who have two years after joining to decide if they want to stay in the default system of the Defined Benefit Division or if they rather want to swap to the Accumulation 2 option, where member contributions are invested in the stock market.
+This information is particularly useful for young researchers joining the Australian university system, who have two years after joining to decide if they want to stay in the default system of the Defined Benefit Division or if they rather want to swap to the Accumulation 2 option, where member contributions are invested based on the member's choice.

 Most importantly, we try to compare how the "defined benefit" grows over time compared to investing with a fixed annual return.
 We try to derive a list of comprehensive suggestions.